Editor’s Note: I made this Kurt Vise Stop LONG ago and in a galaxy far away. I bring it back to the forefront because it is an extremely useful tool.

 Why Use a Vise Stop?

-Vise stops allow you to position a part in a precise location in the vise every time.
+Vise stops allow you to position a part in a precise location in your machinist vise every time.
 They can save on setup for machining multiple identical parts because you drop the part in the vise, slide it against the stop, tighten the vise, and you’re ready to machine each new part.

 I use mine every time I use my milling vise.
 I have this rule that I won’t take a part off my machine until I am sure I can put it right back in exactly the same place.
 You’d be amazed at how much time this has saved me over the years for what little time it takes to set the stop before removing the part.